 Here’s a guide to creating a community manager job description.

-Beyond the community professional, who else do you need to help run your community?
+Beyond the community manager, who else do you need to help run your crypto community?
 Content creators?
 Designers?
 Developers?
 Event organizers?

-Write it all out in this box, so you know exactly who’s responsible for what in the community.
+Write it all out in this box, so you know exactly who’s responsible for what.

-(If you need help hiring for community roles, get in touch)
+(If you need help hiring for community roles, check out the CMX Job Board.)

 What channels will you use to communicate with the community and how will the community communicate with you?